joaquingalang/mafia-2d-sprite-movement-and-animation/README.md

 # mafia-2d-sprite-movement-and-animation
 A simple game made in python to demonstrate how to implement basic movement and animation on a 2D video game sprite.
+Watch the full tutorial by the **Multimedia Afficionados For Interested Artists (MAFIA)** [here!](https://www.facebook.com/reel/1450159009037208)

 This was created using the [pygame](https://www.pygame.org/news) python library!
 Pygame provides functionalities such as creating graphics, handling input, and managing sound, making game development accessible even for beginners.
 It allows users to create engaging games quickly, making it a great tool for both learning programming concepts and exploring game development.
 Give it a try and bring your game ideas to life!